klemenkenda/QStream/docs/QMiner-streamAggregate.md

 ## Implementation

+Some useful hints (coding style):

+* do not use tabs in C++ code; use spaces (4 spaces / tab)
+* save/load state should only save state variables and not parameters
+* use {} after ifs, use () in ifs consistently
+* use TFlt only for members of classes, otherwise use double

 ### Headers

 Create headers for aggregate in ```qminer_aggr.h```.
 Some of the functions like ```IsNmInt``` or ```IsNmFlt``` or ```GetType``` or ```Type``` can already be implemented in the header.